toaster-code/backup_db/readme.md

 # Introduction

-This application is an UI that allows to manipulate backups of the database files of the Cefor project.
+This application is an UI that allows to manipulate backups of the database files a project.
 This provides the following functions:

 * Create a backup of the database files